-Spring is here which means one thing for farmers: it’s time to hit the fields.
+Spring and fall mean one thing for farmers: it’s time to hit the fields.
 Tractors and other implements of husbandry (IOH) are allowed to operate on Wisconsin roadways but are often large and slow-moving which can cause confusion for drivers sharing the roads.

 “Heightened awareness and patience during the busy field times applies to everyone,” said Wisconsin Farm Bureau President Jim Holte.
 “At the end of the day farmers and motorists alike want to return home to their families.
 Safety has to be a top priority for everyone sharing the road.”